neurobionics/pyopensim/README.md

 - **Official Bindings**: Uses OpenSim's native SWIG bindings for full API compatibility
 - **PyPI Ready**: Simple `pip install` - integrates with standard Python packaging

+> [!NOTE]
+> The Windows build is currently a work in progress.
+Please use WSL to install our Linux wheels instead.

 ## Installation

 Install directly from PyPI: